shuuryou/f22pro/README.md

 #### Fix Wireless LAN and Bluetooth

 1. Extract all the other images from the `ROM_2` file.
 Then delete these to preserve your NVRAM (IMEI, WiFi MAC, etc.): `nvcfg`, `nvdata`, `nvram`, `protect1`, `protect2`.
-1. Run `python mtk wl "<path to the folder you extracted the images to>"` -- this will take roughly 30 minutes
+1. Run `python mtk wl "D:\chinarom"` -- replace the path as necessary.
-1. Wait for the process to complete, then unplug the phone.
+1. Wait for the process to complete (roughly 30 minutes), then unplug the phone.
 1. Run `python mtk e metadata,userdata,md_udc` to reset the phone to factory defaults
 1. You should get the message `Waiting for PreLoader VCOM, please connect mobile`.
 Now press and hold *VOLUME DOWN* on the phone, then plug in the USB C cable.
 Do not press any other buttons.
 If you screw this up, you'll likely get two boot loops before Android tells you it can't boot; it then offers you to wipe userdata via the phone itself and you can skip the next two steps.
 1. Wait for the process to complete, then unplug the phone.